scarletpawn/Bowe-The-Text-Based-Adventure/README.md

 # Bowe-The-Text-Based-Adventure
 Bowe, before we knew his name.
 WIP.

 A demo.
 So far, only Act One, Scene One is playable.

-To run this game, download the ZIP file, extract it into a folder and click on the file labeled "RUN".
 Currently only compatible with Windows.

 Troubleshooting:
 Extract the zip file into a folder with something like WinRAR: http://www.win-rar.com/start.html?&L=0.